Mahesh5132/daily_learn_log/learning_log.md

 **🧠 Learning Topic:** LangChain Agents
 **💬 Quote of the Day:** "It is easier to live through someone else than to become complete yourself." — Betty Friedan

+## 📅 2025-06-13
+**🧠 Learning Topic:** Serverless with AWS Lambda
+**💬 Quote of the Day:** "What the caterpillar calls the end of the world, the master calls a butterfly." — Richard Bach